fabferri/az-pattern/00-basic-examples/00-traffic-between-2vms/README.md

 [root@vm1 ~]# tcpdump -nqttt -i eth0 host 10.0.1.10 and host 10.0.1.20
 ```

-To monitor the volume of traffic on vm1 and vm2 we can use a tool like **nload**:
+In Linux there are many tools to monitor the network traffic; **nload** is one you can use:

 ```bash
 yum install epel-release